djatngose/Azure-Architecture/README.md

   - ExpressRoute is an Azure service that lets you create **private** connections between Microsoft **datacenters** and **infrastructure** that's on your premises or in a colocation facility
   - They offer higher security, reliability, and speeds, with lower and consistent latencies than typical connections over the Internet.
   - In some cases, using ExpressRoute connections to transfer data between on-premises devices and Azure can yield significant cost benefits.

 ## Cloud Security
 https://docs.microsoft.com/en-us/learn/modules/intro-to-security-in-azure/2-shared-responsibility

+## Services on Azure:
+  - `Compute services` such as VMs and containers that can run your applications
+  - `Database services` that provide both relational and NoSQL choices
+  - `Identity` services that help you authenticate and protect your users
+  - `Networking` services that connect your datacenter to the cloud, provide high availability or host your DNS domain
+  - `Storage` solutions that can accommodate massive amounts of both structured and unstructured data
+  - `AI and machine-learning services` can analyze data, text, images, comprehend speech, and make predictions using data — changing the world of agriculture, healthcare, and much more.

 ## References:
 - Microsoft Learning Docs: https://docs.microsoft.com/en-us/learn